-The Git Diff Command is a useful tool for seeing the differences between files in two commits, or between a commit and your current repository.
+The Git Diff Command is useful for seeing the differences between files in two commits or between a commit and your current repository.
 You can use it to see what text has been added, removed, or changed in a file.

-“Git diff” is a useful command because it produces output in a standardized format that helps you understand what changed, and also allows those changes to be applied later.
-We’ll discuss the format in more detail later; for now, let’s focus on why this command is so helpful.
+“Git diff” is a useful command because it produces output in a standardized format that helps you understand what changed and also allows those changes to be applied later.
+We’ll discuss the format in more detail later; let’s focus on why this command is so helpful.

 Why Do We Use Git Diff Command?